mtlynch/mtlynch.io/_retrospectives/2019-11-08-isitketo-month-10.md

 | Meal Plan Sales        | N/A         | $23.87   | N/A |
 | **Total Earnings**         | **$328.85**     | **$258.54**   | **<font color="red">-$90.31 (-27%)</font>** |

 Revenues are way down from my [August peak](/retrospectives/2019/09/#is-it-keto) of $389.
-Specifically, the loss comes from reductions in AdSense earnings, which I believe have two causes:
+The loss comes from reductions in AdSense earnings, which I believe have two causes:

 * I reduced the sizes of my ads, as the previous sizes were overwhelming the page ([before](https://imgur.com/oAeqEDB) vs. [after](https://imgur.com/O3VPlM1)).
 * I replaced some of my AdSense ads with [self-ads](#i-added-self-ads) for Is It Keto paid meal plans.

 I knew I'd lose AdSense revenue by dialing down its ads, but I hoped to make up the loss in increased revenues from selling meal plans.
 Unfortunately, meal plan sales failed to offset those losses.

 Traffic stats are slumping, too.
-I think this is partially due to waning interest in diets as we get closer to the end of the year and partially due to splitting readers with blogs that produce content that's similar to Is It Keto.
+I think this is partially due to waning interest in diets as we get closer to the end of the year.
+I might also be losing SEO battles with blogs that produce content that's similar to Is It Keto but put more effort into gaming Google's algorithms.

 ### [Zestful](https://zestfuldata.com)